Table of Contents

 Transient ischemic attack (TIA) treatment

-Most of the time, your body treats a mini stroke on its own.
+Most of the time, your body treats a TIA on its own.
 The blood clot quickly dissolves.
-A mini stroke still requires immediate attention.
+A TIA still requires immediate attention.
 Go to an emergency room when you recognize symptoms.
 Time is critical in treating all strokes.
 The sooner you are treated, the better your recovery and outcome.